Mental Illness Among Adolescent Refugees in the United States

 Gaps

-Despite successes of CBITS with children in low-income areas, there has been no conclusive evidence on the work done with refugees.
-Furthermore, the model in schools is not specifically for refugees, which means that there may be some disconnect between refugees and their peers.
-Studies done on CBITS focus on homogenous racial groups such as majority latino areas in Los Angeles and American Indian reservations in Montana and New Mexico.110 Thus, the results may be different in areas where refugees are not the majority and school administration does not see the need for such programs.
+Despite the successes of CBITS with children in low-income areas, there has been no conclusive evidence of the work done with refugees.
+Furthermore, the model in schools is not specifically for refugees, which means there may be some disconnect between refugees and their peers.
+Studies done on CBITS focus on homogenous racial groups, such as majority Latino areas in Los Angeles and American Indian reservations in Montana and New Mexico.110 Thus, the results may be different in areas where refugees are not the majority and school administration does not see the need for such programs.
 Additionally, this practice does not account for cultural differences that may exist between those of differing refugee backgrounds.

 Although qualitative results of TST-R show promising results, the surveys observed did not include evaluation from a psychologist after the process, instead relying on self-reporting from the refugees themselves.
 Additionally, the phase-based intervention lasts a long time (often a year) and requires an interdisciplinary team assembled through various funding sources.
 The high level of community engagement required may present problems for individuals who live in communities without high levels of engagement.
 Additionally, some components are not reimbursable through insurance, which may prevent implementation.111